 Good tip to travelling light is to get into small groups to combine things like toiletries and sun block as you don’t all need to bring a bottle each!

-Small hand soap – For your private bathroom at the marine site.
+Small hand soap – For your private bathroom.
 There is hand soap in all communal handwashing areas.

 Staff will be carrying medical kits and the medical provision on site is excellent.
 However, there are some items listed below you will also need to carry yourself.
 It is essential that you bring your own medical kit.

-Malaria tablets – Please seek your doctors advice on malaria prophylaxis.
-Please do not take Larium if you are intending to dive, as you will not be allowed to dive on this medication.
+Malaria Tablets – Please seek your doctors advice on malaria prophylaxis.
+Please do not take Larium (mefloquine hydrochloride) if you are intending to dive, as you will not be allowed to dive on this medication.

-Sea/Travel sickness tablets – The boat journey to Hoga can be bumpy.
+Sea/travel sickness tablets – The roads on Buton can be bumpy, and the boat journey to Hoga can be rough.

 If you normally carry an epi-pen for any allergies, it is essential that you bring at least 2 or 3 with you on expedition.